Looker is powerful and expensive.

 Yes, and this is often one of the most valuable parts of an engagement.
 Looker licenses include features like Alerts, Schedules, the Looker API, embedded analytics, and Actions that most teams never configure.
 We review your contract entitlements against your actual usage and identify where you are leaving paid capability on the table - whether that is automated delivery, API-driven workflows, or embedding that could replace a separate tool you are paying for.

-Tell us your two biggest bottlenecks and we'll send back a custom Looker implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Looker AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.